 Summary of the most important details for teaching staff mobilities:

 - The teaching activity must comprise at least 8 hours per week.
-In addition, the teaching stay must last at least two consecutive days and can last a maximum of two months.
+In addition, the teaching stay must last at least two consecutive days or, in the case of stays in Erasmus+ partner countries (KA171), five consecutive days and can last a maximum of two months.
 Usually a maximum of one week is the norm.

 - Details of the individual mobilities must be organised by the mobile staff themselves after initial contact by the International Office (travel, content and procedure of the mobility at the partner institution).

 - The teaching stay must be integrated into the semester or study programme of the partner university and take place during the semester periods.
 Erasmus+ supports the travel and subsistence costs.

 - Since FH Salzburg would like to motivate its employees to teach at international partner universities, mobility can take the form of a business trip (to be noted in the business trip application and confirmed with the Head of Department).

 Summary of the most important details for training staff mobilities:

 - Staff mobilities for training (workshops, jobshadowing) are also possible without an existing agreement with a higher education institution as well as with organisations (companies, educational/research institutions).